tperry-r7/metasploit-framework/documentation/framework/HTTP-HTTPS-comm-Meterpreter-Metasploit-Stagers.md

 version: [] //Metasploit versions this applies to.
 ---

+> This is meant to be an example of a [concept or explanation](/frame).
+You can compare the original at https://github.com/rapid7/metasploit-framework/wiki/The-ins-and-outs-of-HTTP-and-HTTPS-communications-in-Meterpreter-and-Metasploit-Stagers.

 This article will go over the differences between WinInet and WinHTTP in Windows and the issues that can arise with Meterpreter and Metasploit.

 ## Windows HTTP APIs